mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 model.compile(optimizer='adam', loss='mse', metrics=['mae'])
 {% endhighlight %}

-We will be using Sequential model. **input_shape** refers to input size, which in our case is one.
+We will be using the Sequential model. **input_shape** refers to input size, which in our case is one.
 As activation function we used **Rectified Linear Unit** (ReLU), **Adam** is the actual algorithm, **Mean Squared Error**(mse) is our loss function, and to judge our model's performance we used **Mean Absolute Error**(mae) metrics.

  {: .box-note}
-**Note:** I am not going into details about each of the choice that I made.
+**Note:** I am not going into details about each of the choices that I made.
 It is outside of the scope of this tutorial.
 Keras and Tensorflow has lot of details about each of the choices and their alternatives.

 ### Train the model